CAZALAC/ADA/README.md

 Open `app.R` and Run the application using the `Run App` function.

-Note: If you encounter any errors, you can try the following:
+Note: If you encounter any errors, during the installation, you can try the following:

 ```r
 renv::install()